The Road to Cincinnati: Critical response

 Tony Sokol with Den of Geek said, "As god as my witness, I thought turkeys could fly, and believe one of the good things about choosing Cincinnati as the setting is the excuse to hear the two WKRP in Cincinnati theme songs.
 Sadly, that’s a highlight of a fairly lame trip.
 This is what remote learning does to The Simpsons.
 “The Road to Cincinnati” is paved with too many good intentions.
 The Springfield faculty gets to get out of town but ultimately there's nowhere to go but Cincinnati."
 He also gave the episode three out of five stars.

 Jesse Bereta of Bubbleblabber gave the episode gave the episode score of 9/10 stating, "The most exciting thing to come out of this episode was that it allowed the supporting characters the full run-time to tell their story.
 We have become accustomed to two-plot episodes that feature characters like these having their adventure whilst something else is occurring in the Simpsons home.
 Not surprisingly, this was preferable."

+John Kiesewetter of WVXU thought the animation of the Cincinnati waterfront was "breathtakingly detailed" and thought the episode was a "love letter" to the city.